uLua v3.0.0

 When exposing game objects to the API, the uLua framework uses an object-oriented approach.
 Each game object is exposed to the API with a unique Lua handle.
 As we will explore in the following sections, this becomes important when developing your API and structuring your API object scripts.

-4.1.
-The ExposedMonoBehaviour script
+The LuaExposeSequencer script

-uLua.ExposedMonoBehaviour is a MonoBehaviour script.
+uLua.LuaMonoBehaviour is a MonoBehaviour script.
 It may be used as a component similarly to MonoBehaviour, but has the added functionality of being available in Lua.

 As an example, let's assume you want to expose your Player object to Lua.
 For simplicity, let's say the Player class has only one member: its health.
-You may start by defining a Player script which inherits ExposedMonoBehaviour:
+You may start by defining a Player script which inherits LuaMonoBehaviour:

 Player.cs